 - The disease may look similar to Rheumatoid arthritis in adults

-- Blood tests often show a slightly elevated blood drop reaction (SR) and CRP, as well as the incidence of rheumatoid factors (RF, CCP)
+- Blood tests often show slightly elevated blood pressure response (SR) and CRP, as well as the presence of rheumatoid factors (RF, CCP)

 The aim of the treatment is to achieve absence of fever, joint inflammation, permanent joint injury, damage to the eyes and internal organs.
 The treatment should at the same time alleviate pain and contribute to as normal upbringing as possible.

 - Non-medical treatment including physiotherapy is combined with drugs

 - NSAIDs (ibuprofen, naproxen) have some effect, but must usually be combined with disease-modifying other medications

 - Methotrexate (tablets or injections) are useful for most people with polyarticular juvenile arthritis.

 - Methotrexate reduces disease activity and thus pain, stiffness and development of joint damage.